 3D Movie Maker (Known As 3DMM) is a program which is created by Microsoft Kids in 1995.
 Using this program, users can place 3D characters into pre-made scenes and add actions, sound effects, music, text, speech, and special effects.
-In 3d Moviemaker videos are saved in the two 3D Movie formats: “.3mm” and “.vmm”.
+In 3d Moviemaker videos are saved in two 3D Movie formats: “.3mm” and “.vmm”.

 The program emphasizes two helper characters to guide users through the program’s various features, the character McZee (voiced by Michael Shapiro) gives help during the studio while his assistant Melanie gives help to other various tutorials.
 In Nickelodeon 3DMM.

 The cinematic elements and help arrays were produced by Productions Jarnigoine, a now inactive production company directed by Jean-Jacques Tremblay.
 In 1998, Space Goat built the website 3dmm.com which lets users upload movies and mods for 3DMM.
-3dmm.com is yet used today by many 3DMM fans.
+3dmm.com is still used today by many 3DMM fans.

 3D Movie Maker Overview:

-Creating animation in 3D Movie Maker is an easy method, providing users to create movies easily.
+Creating animation in 3D Movie Maker is an easy method, that allows users to create movies easily.
 By default, 40 actors/actresses are available (each with 4 different outfits and a number of actions), as well as 20 several props.
 12 various scenes are available to the user, each including various different camera angles.
 Many example voice and MIDI music clips are included, but extra voices can be recorded using a microphone, and outer wave and MIDI files can be imported.

 The style of movies created in 3D Movie Maker is not like that of a video camera.
 3DMM saves the positions of the characters and objects for each frame.
 It moves at about 6 to 8 frames per second, which makes the movie choppier than suspected.
-But, the complete movies can only be seen inside 3D Movie Maker using the virtual auditorium or the studio, except converted to a video file format with third-party software.
+But, the complete movies can only be seen inside 3D Movie Maker using the virtual auditorium or the studio, except when converted to a video file format with third-party software.

 The application’s user interface is focused upon a multiplex building consisting of different rooms: the ticket booth, where the user is welcomed by McZee and asked to play or create a movie, lobby and concession stand theatre, for watching movies, and other rooms for tutorials and tools.